josualeonard/inpsyde-users/README.md

 ### Namespace, Classes, and File Structure

 I have arranged file structure based on it's type and functions.
-Using namespace for php codes. `Plugin.php` for the plugin functionality, and `UsersAPI.php` for handling API call.
+Using namespace for php codes.
+  * `Plugin.php` for the plugin base
+  * `Settings.php` for plugin admin menu containing plugin settings
+  * `Routing.php` for handling frontend url stuff like rewrite, catching match URI, load template
+  * `URI.php` is helper class to handle custom URI property
+  * `UsersAPI.php` for handling API call
 All of these files are loaded using autoload from main plugin file on plugin root directory.

+*PS.
+I have split plugin class into several classes and use dependency injection because too many methods*

 ### Admin Page